Employability Passport: What It Is

 How do I complete the passport?

-- All eligible first year students will be automatically registered into the non-credit course, BUSI 1995, after the start of the term.
+- All eligible first year students are required to register into the non-credit course, BUSI 1995.
 Access BUSI 1995 on cuLearn to find the details of the requirements and resources to help you complete the passport.
 Many of the activities that qualify for the employability passport can be found on the mySprott portal.

-- Students will be automatically registered in BUSI 2995, BUSI 3995 and BUSI 4995 in subsequent years as you progress through the four-year program.
+- BUSI 1995 is a prerequisite needed to register in BUSI 2995, BUSI 3995 and BUSI 4995 in subsequent years as you progress through the four-year program.

 Can I be exempt from completing the passport?

 - The Employability Passport program has been designed to help you develop your employability skills.
 Many of the activities required are activities that you would already be exposed to and participating in.
 Thus, we encourage all eligible students to participate.
 However, we may offer exemptions in very rare situations, on a case by case basis.
 Book an appointment with the Employability Passport coordinator, Jessica Thong, if you have questions about exemptions.

 What are the requirements to complete the passport?

 - The requirements for the passport differ slightly from year to year as you progress through the program.
 Instructions for each year will be provided to the students enrolled in the program.